Bob Costas: Television guest roles

 Apart from his normal sportscasting duties, Costas has also presented periodic sports blooper reels, and announced dogsled and elevator races, on Late Night with David Letterman.

 In 1985, Costas appeared on The War to Settle the Score, a pre-WrestleMania program that the World Wrestling Federation aired on MTV.

 In 1993, Costas hosted the "pregame" show for the final episode of Cheers.
 Costas once appeared on the television program NewsRadio as himself.
 He hosted an award show and later had some humorous encounters with the crew of WNYX.
-Costas also once appeared as a guest on the faux talk show cartoon Space Ghost Coast to Coast.
 He also had a recurring guest role as himself on the HBO series Arli$$.

 Costas has been impersonated several times by Darrell Hammond on Saturday Night Live.
 Costas was "supposed" to appear in the fourth-season premiere of Celebrity Deathmatch (ironically titled "Where is Bob Costas?") as a guest-commentator, but about halfway through the episode it was revealed that John Tesh had killed him before the show to take his place.
+This was likely in response for Tesh not being invited back to NBC for its gymnastics coverage at the 2000 Olympics.

 In 1999, Costas appeared as a guest on Space Ghost Coast to Coast during its sixth season.

 On June 13, 2008, Costas appeared on MSNBC's commercial-free special coverage of Remembering Tim Russert (1950–2008).

 On January 30, 2009, Costas guest-starred as himself on the television series Monk in an episode titled "Mr. Monk Makes the Playoffs"'.
 He mentions to Captain Stottlemeyer about how Adrian Monk once helped him out of a problem several years ago with regards to a demented cat salesman.
 He apparently sold Costas a cat that allegedly tried to kill him with a squeeze toy.
 (In fact when he signs off he says, "The cat was definitely trying to kill me.")

 Costas guest-voiced as himself in 2010 Simpsons episode, "Boy Meets Curl", when Homer and Marge make the U.S. Olympic curling team.
 Costas also guest-voiced as himself on the Family Guy episode "Turban Cowboy" in an interview with Peter after he wins the Boston Marathon by hitting everyone with his car.

 On February 11, 2010, Stephen Colbert jokingly expressed his desire to stab Costas with an ice pick at the upcoming 2010 Winter Olympics in Vancouver so Colbert could take over as host.
 Costas later made a cameo appearance on the February 25, 2010, edition of Colbert's show.

 In January 2013, Costas appeared as himself in the Go On episode "Win at All Costas" with Matthew Perry, wherein Ryan King auditions with him for a TV show.

 Real footage of Costas from NBC's pregame show before Game 5 of the 1994 NBA Finals was used in the second episode of The People v.
 O.J.
 Simpson: American Crime Story.

 Costas appeared on the September 22, 2017, episode of Real Time with Bill Maher to discuss issues such as concussions and the role of political activism in professional sports (namely by Colin Kaepernick).